-The Thin Line Between Idiocy and Evil in Executive Leadership Under Inquiry: A Speculative Editorial
+The Thin Line Between Idiocy and Evil in Executive Leadership Under Inquiry: (An Editorial)

 This is an opinion editorial